-But some questions will be specific to your lifestyle.
-You’ll want to know how the building operates, whether the location will work for you, and what rules might affect you personally before you commit to the apartment.
+But some questions will be specific to your lifestyle and to the current health crisis.
+For example, most buildings are now allowing moves ins under controlled conditions but you may have questions about how building operations have been impacted by the coronavirus.
+You’ll want to know what changes to expect as the pandemic evolves, whether you can sublet, and what rules might affect you personally before you commit to the apartment.

 Here are the questions you should ask before you sign on the dotted line.